sonatype/dionysus-support/src/site/hugo/content/about.md

 [Hugo](https://gohugo.io/) is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.

+### Apache Maven

+[Apache Maven](https://maven.apache.org/) is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

 ### Bootstrap

 [Bootstrap](https://getbootstrap.com/) is an open source toolkit for developing with HTML,